10 Classic Cars That Make Excellent Daily Drivers

 Image Editorial credit: sylv1rob1 / Shutterstock.com

-Up first is the Mazda MX-5 Miata – in particular, the 1996 model year.
+First is the Mazda MX-5 Miata – particularly the 1996 model year.
 It is known for being affordable to buy and upkeep, plus it offers a sporty ride quality that makes the Miata an engaging little number to drive.
-Whether you’re making the daily commute or cruising around on the highway on a sunny summer day, the Miata is riveting.

-Light on its feet with low curb weight and an easy-to-maneuver manual transmission, the ’96 Miata typically prices for under $10,000 even in excellent condition.
-There are still quite a few of them out there, so finding one close to where you live shouldn’t be a huge undertaking.
+Light on its feet with low curb weight and an easy-to-maneuver manual transmission, the ’96 Miata typically prices under $10,000, even in excellent condition.
+There are still quite a few out there, so finding one close to where you live shouldn’t be a huge undertaking.

 Alfa Romeo 164